fserb/canvas2D/README.md

 Update Canvas 2D API
 ====================

-This repo contains proposal for an updated version of the [Canvas 2D API](https://html.spec.whatwg.org/multipage/canvas.html).
+This repo contains proposal for an updated version of the [Canvas 2D API](https://html.spec.whatwg.org/multipage/canvas.html), following a set of [rationales](rationale.md).

 Feature list
 ------------